betheden/hebrew-grammar/content/participle_active.rst

 Summary
 -------

-A participle is a non-finite verbal form that can function as a :ref:`verb<verb>` (either as a main verb or as a verbal complement), an adjective, or a noun.
+An active participle is a non-finite verbal form with active (or sometimes reflexive) voice that can function as a :ref:`verb<verb>` (either as a main verb or as a verbal complement), an adjective, or a noun.
 When used verbally, an active participle most often expresses continuous or imminent action.

 Article